-We commit to raising employees' awareness through providing training on ethical conduct and anti-corruption to all employees and the directors of the Group.
-The Group's directors and staff regularly receive anti-corruption training to enhance their knowledge on anti-corruption legislation as well as necessary skills to handle ethical dilemmas at the workplace.
-During the Reporting Period, a total of 13 personnel, including directors and staff, received anti-corruption training and the total anti-corruption training hours was 13 hours.
+We commit in raising employees' awareness through providing training on ethical conduct and anti-corruption to all employees and the directors of the Group.
+The Group provides anti-corruption training, which covers legal knowledge on anti-corruption and skills relating to anti-corruption in the workplace, to the Group's employees and directors at least once every year.
+During the Reporting Period, a total of 13 personnel (2021: 13), including directors and staff, received anti-corruption training and the total anti-corruption training hours was 13 hours (2021: 13 hours).

 In addition, the Group has formulated a whistleblowing mechanism that allows all employees to report anonymously on any possible improprieties, misconducts, malpractices, or irregularities to the Audit and Supervision Department.
-Reports and complaints received will be handled in a prompt and fair manner.
+Reports received will be handled in a prompt and fair manner.
 Such mechanism also aims at protecting whistle-blowers from unfair dismissal, victimisation and unwarranted disciplinary actions, the identity of the whistle-blower will be kept strictly confidential where possible.
+To monitor the effectiveness of the whistleblowing mechanism, the Group reviews all reports received regularly and conducts investigations if any pattern of improprieties or alleged improprieties exist that need to be addressed.